citp/privacy-policy-historical/e/ez/ezz/ezzfile.it.md

-> *The following text is extracted and transformed from the ezzfile.it privacy policy that was archived on 2012-11-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121118090517id_/http%3A//www.ezzfile.it/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ezzfile.it privacy policy that was archived on 2013-03-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130322041714id_/http%3A//ezzfile.it/privacy.html) for the most accurate reproduction.*

-# ezzfile.it - Easy way to share your files
+# عز فايل | Ezzfile.it - Easy way to share your files

 Privacy Policy for www.EzzFile.it